 Policy: The final decision regarding satisfactory completion of a clinical course resulting in a grade of "pass" is the responsibility of the ACCE.
+The ACCE may consult with the program chair to assist.
 This decision is a professional judgment based on many variables.
 Specific grading criteria are found in each syllabus.